singular-gpispace/gspc-bb/README.md

 ```

-Be sure to always use the spack installation of Singular by loading it as described above with ```bash spack load singular```
+Be sure to always use the spack installation of Singular by loading it as described above with ```spack load singular```